Skip to main content

 • Best value: Coway AP-1512HH ($160).
 Lowest price, proven reliability, eco mode for energy savings.

-• Best for odors: Winix 5500-2 ($180).
-PlasmaWave technology and washable carbon filter for superior odor and VOC reduction.
+• Best for odors: Winix 5510 ($180).
+PlasmaWave technology plus activated carbon for superior odor and VOC reduction, now with WiFi.

 None of these is a bad choice.
 The differences are real but not dramatic.
 If you want the full breakdown, keep reading.